The History of Terriers

 Eching of Earthdogs c 1560

-This wonderful French etching from around 1560 AD demonstrates that for centuries certain types of scent hounds dug into tunnels and underground lairs to find and hunt prey that lived beneath the ground.
+This wonderful French etching on the left from around 1560 AD demonstrates that certain types of scent hounds dig into tunnels and underground lairs to find and hunt prey that lived beneath the ground.
 They were called 'Terriers' from the Latin word 'terra' meaning earth.
 As these seem to be long low-slung dogs, with deep chests, they appear to be similar to 'the 6 best earth dogges in Argyll (Scotland)' which James 6th of Scotland sent to France in 1600 AD.

 Terrier Hunting with net c 1584

 In 1570, Dr. Johannes Caius named the type of scent hound that follows its prey beneath the ground Terrier in his classification that was written in Latin and translated into English by A Fleming in 1576 AD.
 The original translation of this important work is difficult to read to be printed in its original form.

 Dr Caius extract on Terriers